linssenste/instax-link-web/README.md

-# Instax Link Web
+# Instax Link Web: A Fun and Slightly Useful Project

-Instax Link Web is an open-source web application that allows you to use Fujifilm's INSTAX link printers (mini, square, and wide) directly from your browser.
-The project currently supports the square link printer, with support for mini and wide printers in progress.
-Leveraging the Web Bluetooth API, the application is compatible with select browsers that support this technology.
-Built using Vue 3 and Vite, the project also includes vitest for unit testing.
+Welcome to Instax Link Web, the rebellious lovechild of the 2,450,984 existing INSTAX apps for printers.
+With our open-source web application, you can use Fujifilm's INSTAX link printers (mini, square, and wide) directly from your browser, no strings attached!
+For now, the square link printer is our star, but mini and wide are eagerly waiting in the wings.
+Powered by the Web Bluetooth API, our app is compatible with the cool kids' club of browsers that embrace cutting-edge tech.

+Crafted with Vue 3 and Vite, and sprinkled with vitest for unit testing, this project is as whimsical as it is functional.

-**Disclaimer:** This project interacts with hardware, and while it has been tested, the developers are not responsible for any issues that may arise.
-That said, resetting an Instax printer is usually a straightforward process.
+**Disclaimer:** While I've tested this project and can confirm it won't blow up your printer, I can't take responsibility for any mishaps.
+But hey, resetting an Instax printer is usually as easy as 1-2-3!

-A special thanks to Jasper, whose work on the Instax mini link was instrumental in getting this project off the ground.
+Big shoutout to Jasper, who didn't know their work on the Instax mini link would inspire this little gem.

-## Prerequisites

-- Node.js (v14+ recommended)
-- A compatible browser that supports the Web Bluetooth API (e.g., Google Chrome, Microsoft Edge)
+## Why on Earth Did We Build This?

+Well, I had enough of the countless INSTAX apps and thought I could create something that _just_ lets you print photos with your Instax printer.
+That's it.
+Plus, I wanted to see if I could reverse engineer the printer, learn something new, and use the Web Bluetooth API.
+Spoiler alert: it works!

+In the future, I might toy around with more quirky projects, like a "Hub" functionality.
+Picture this: multiple people sending photos to the printer without needing a direct connection.
+Instead, they'd send the images to a queue on the Hub (like a computer), which would print them one by one.
+Why?
+Because I've been frustrated with the INSTAX app, that's why!

+## What Sorcery Happens on the Website?

+No magic here, folks.
+Just a simple image cropper that lets you edit and save Polaroid-sized pictures.
+When you save an image, the data gets compressed (albeit a bit crudely for now) because, well, it's meant for printing.

+Once you connect your printer via Bluetooth, the app fetches specific details like battery status, charging state, remaining prints, and allowed image dimensions (width and height).
+These updates roll in every 2.5 seconds.

+When you print an image, the app slices it into chunks and sends them piece by piece to the printer.
+The printer sends a notification after each chunk, which the app patiently awaits.
+If there's no notification, the app tries again—slower this time.
+The printing process is a no-frills 13-second timeout because that's how long it takes to print a picture.

+So there you have it, Instax Link Web: a fun little side project that doesn't take itself too seriously, just like its README.

 ## Installation